Leonard Hankerson

-Leonard Hankerson Jr. (born January 30, 1989) is a former American football wide receiver and coach who is the wide receivers coach for the San Francisco 49ers of the National Football League (NFL).
-He played college football at the University of Miami, and was drafted by the Washington Redskins in the third round of the 2011 NFL Draft.
-Hankerson has also played for the Atlanta Falcons, New England Patriots, and Buffalo Bills.
+Leonard Hankerson Jr. (born January 30, 1989) is an American football coach and former player who is the wide receivers coach for the San Francisco 49ers of the National Football League (NFL).
+He played professionally as a wide receiver in the NFL.
+Hankerson played college football for the Miami Hurricanes, and was selected by the Washington Redskins in the third round of the 2011 NFL draft.
+He also played for the Atlanta Falcons, New England Patriots, and Buffalo Bills.

-Early years
+Early life

 Hankerson attended St. Thomas Aquinas High School in Fort Lauderdale, Florida.
 As a junior, he had 28 receptions, 606 receiving yards, and 14 touchdowns.
 In his senior year, he had 39 receptions, 803 receiving yards, and 14 touchdowns.